github/docs/content/osmand/map/wikipedia.md

 ---
 title: "Wikipedia"
-intro: "In your travel it is very useful when Wikipedia is always with your and offline on the map.
+intro: "In your travel, it is very useful when Wikipedia is always with you and offline on the map.
 Here we tell you how to display wikipedia articles on the map."
 versions: '*'
 ---